Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Fundamental Limits in Optimal Sensor Placement

 where $l_0=1$ and $l_k=\lambda_{\min}\left(L_k^\top L_k\right)$. \end{mycorollary}

-As expected, the number of output measurements increases as the minimum mean square error or the number of sensors decreases.
-Moreover, in contrast to our comments on Corollary \ref{cor:sensors_tradeoff} and the number of sensors, Corollary \ref{cor:interval_tradeoff} indicates that the number of output measurements increases only logarithmically with the system's size for fixed error and number of sensors.
-On the other hand, it also decreases logarithmically with the number of sensors, and this is our final design limit result.
+That is, the number of necessary output measurements increases as the minimum mean square error or the number of sensors decreases.
+Moreover, in contrast to our comments on Corollary \ref{cor:sensors_tradeoff} and the number of necessary sensors, Corollary \ref{cor:interval_tradeoff} indicates that the number of output measurements increases only logarithmically with the system's size for fixed error and number of sensors.
+On the other hand, it also decreases logarithmically with the number of sensors, and this is our final fundamental limit result.

 In the following paragraphs, we prove that the $\log\det$ error of the Kalman filter is a supermodular and non-increasing set function in the choice of the sensor set.
-Then, we use this result to provide efficient algorithms for the solution of \ref{pr:min_set} and \ref{pr:min}.
+We use this result to provide efficient algorithms for the solution of \ref{pr:min_set} and \ref{pr:min}.